 How much can I borrow in Saint John?

-In Saint John, you can borrow up to CAD $1,500 through payday loans as regulated by the Financial and Consumer Services Commission (FCNB).
+In Saint John, you can borrow up to CAD $1,500 through payday loans, subject to regulatory limits.

 What documents do I need in Saint John?

-To apply for a payday loan in Saint John, you typically need to provide proof of income, identification, and a bank account statement.
+To apply for a payday loan in Saint John, you typically need to provide proof of identity, proof of income, and a bank account statement.

 Can I get a loan with bad credit in Saint John?

-Yes, many lenders in Saint John offer payday loans to individuals with bad credit, as they often assess your income rather than your credit history.
+Yes, many lenders in Saint John offer payday loans to applicants with bad credit, focusing on your ability to repay rather than solely on your credit score.

 What are alternatives to payday loans in Saint John?

-Alternatives to payday loans in Saint John include credit union loans, personal loans from banks, and borrowing from family or friends.
+Alternatives to payday loans in Saint John include credit unions, personal loans from banks, and financial assistance programs offered by local charities.

 How quickly can I get funded in Saint John?